Argenticle/scooby-doo-unmasked-any-withloads-/README.md

  - How to align game/application to reference images into auto split
  - load the first image

-## Please live feedback since this only beta testing currently
+## Please give feedback since this only beta testing currently